champost/SimLinkedBSFS/README.md

 This ensures that you can execute the program by specifying `SimLinkedBSFS ...` instead of `./SimLinkedBSFS ...` from the installation folder.
 This holds only if `~/bin` exists and is part of your `$PATH` environment variable.

 ### Usage
 The commands for `SimLinkedBSFS` are almost entirely in the [`ms`](http://home.uchicago.edu/rhudson1/source/mksamples.html) format.
 For example we would like to simulate a 2 population scenario consisting of 5 and 2 haploid samples respectively.
-The command below will simulate 100000 sequences for each sample of length 4000 bp.
+The command below will simulate 100000 sequences of length 4000 bp.

     ms 7 100000 -t 1 -r 0.5 4001 -I 2 5 2 -m 1 2 1 -ej 1.25 1 2